garloff/heat-docker-jitsi-meet/README.md

 However, it is not recommended to login to container and do changes -- they are not persistent and won't survive a container restart.
 So rather use the ``jitsi-user-USERNM.yml`` configuration to have several users.
-In my setup, I redeploy the container every night to have fresh state and current software.
+In my setup, I redeploy the container every week to have fresh state and current software.

 Refer to the docker-jitsi-meet(https://github.com/jitsi/docker-jitsi-meet/) documentation for more info.

 ## TODO

-* Allow for more than one user to be registered on installation.

-* Watch out for more tweaks to deal with limited bandwidth for large conferences.

 * Support pre-allocated floating IP address to allow for pseudo-static DNS setup.